voostindie/vincents-productivity-suite-for-alfred/README.md

 The note templating support in VPS allows you to set up templates for different types of entities, and for all parts of a note separately.
 Every individual property you can configure is actually a [Liquid template](https://shopify.github.io/liquid/).

-Each note has a filename, a title, a text and a set of tags, the defaults are shown in the configuration of Obsidian above.
+Each note has a filename, a title, a text and a set of tags.
+The defaults are shown in the configuration of Obsidian above.

 You can: